-- Speech pathologists help people with communication and swallowing problems.
+- Speech pathologists are university educated allied health professionals that help people with communication and/or swallowing difficulties.

-- You do not need a referral to see a speech pathologist.
+- You usually do not need a referral to see a speech pathologist.

-Speech pathologists are specialists who work with people of all ages who have communication or swallowing difficulties.
-They often work in a team with other health professionals to help people with a range of difficulties, such as problems with speech, voice, using and understanding language, fluency, reading, writing, eating and drinking.
+Speech pathologists work with people of all ages who have communication and/or swallowing difficulties.
+They often work in a team with other health professionals to help people with their speech, voice, using and understanding language, interacting with others, fluency, reading, spelling, using technological and other communication devices and aids, and safely and efficiently eating and drinking.